 Pay Range: $ 31.50 - $ 40.95 Hourly

 The referenced pay range represents the minimum and maximum compensation for this job.
 Individual annual salaries/hourly rates will be set within the job’s compensation range, and will be determined by considering factors including, but not limited to, market data, education, experience, qualifications, expertise of the individual, and internal equity considerations.

 Location: Strong Memorial Hospital

-Opening: Part Time 28 hours Grade 094 Automated Lab
+Opening: Full Time 40 hours Grade 094 Automated Lab